 Beets are generally a lunchtime food for me because Jack hates them.
 He’s come around on a lot of other foods, but thanks to an 80’s fad diet he apparently experienced as a kid, beets are out of the question.

-For me, there’s not a salad I love more than a beet salad… and I love this juicy, sweet, salty, crunchy combo.
+For me, there’s not a salad I love more than a beet salad, and this juicy, sweet, salty, crunchy combo is no exception.
 I made this with tofu, but you could crumble on some goat or feta cheese instead to make this a bit more fancy.
 Or if plain tofu isn’t your thing, you could roast it (at the same time as the beets), I just didn’t think of it in advance.

 dressing adapted from Deborah Madison’s Vegetarian Cooking for Everyone.

 - 1-2 scallions, white and green parts, sliced thin